adamsoliev/bearblog/intro-sql/blogpost.md

 recursive term
 ```

 The first term acts as the base case and each subsequent iteration of the recursive term builds on the prior results until no new rows are produced or the condition is met.
 Only the recursive term may reference the CTE itself.

-In a recursive CTE, the UNION or UNION ALL operator combines rows vertically, stacking the initial anchor query results with the iterative results from the recursive member.
-A good mental model is an iterative loop: the anchor query runs once, its results are used by the recursive query, and those new results are added to the set for the next iteration until no new rows are returned.
-UNION ALL is faster because it simply concatenates all rows, while UNION performs an additional, costly step to remove duplicates.
+UNION or UNION ALL operators can be thought of as combining the base query results and the iterative results vertically.
+Note that UNION ALL is faster because it simply concatenates all rows, while UNION performs an additional, costly step to remove duplicates.

 Here is the query that uses the library table to walk through branches in the order they opened:
 ```sql